-Your bloodstream contains cholesterol, which is used to make hormones and cell membranes, and triglyceride, which supplies energy.
-Both are attached to proteins…lipoproteins…that help them travel through the blood.
+Your bloodstream contains cholesterol that helps make hormones and cell membranes, and triglyceride that supplies energy.
+Both attach to proteins…lipoproteins…that help them travel through the blood.

-Low-density lipoprotein (LDL) has a small amount of protein and a large amount of cholesterol, some of which it deposits on your artery walls.
+Low-density lipoprotein (LDL) has a small amount of protein and a large amount of cholesterol.
+LDL deposits some of protein and colesterol on your artery walls.
 Lipoprotein(a) may indicate a genetic risk for heart disease.

 High-density lipoprotein (HDL) picks up cholesterol from the walls of the arteries and carries it to the liver.
 HDL2, a larger particle, may be better than smaller, denser HDL3 at getting cholesterol out of arteries.
 Advanced tests may include measures of HDL2 and HDL3.